-- 4.1 Absent an express agreement with the Commission, information provided voluntarily to the Commission by applicants or other parties, including information protected by legal professional privilege, will not be accepted on a 'without prejudice' basis or otherwise on terms that its use is limited for the sole purpose of the Commission making a Decision or issuing a Block Exemption Order.6 The Commission can use any information received in the context of an application, with or without notice to interested parties, for other purposes under the Ordinance.
-This includes for the purposes of considering whether a contravention of the Ordinance has occurred and/or with a view to enforcement where there has been a contravention.7 - 4.2 As a general matter, applicants are encouraged to seek legal advice before approaching the Commission about an Application for a Decision or Block Exemption Application.
+- 4.1 Information received by the Commission from applicants or other parties cannot be confined for use only in the Commission's processes for making a Decision or issuing a Block Exemption Order.
+The Commission can use any information received, with or without notice, for other purposes under the Ordinance. - 4.2 As a general matter, applicants are encouraged to seek legal advice before approaching the Commission about an Application or Block Exemption Application.